royalihasan/dockerized-setup-kafka-connect-oracle-debezium-stack/README.md

 **Step4:Now Restart the Debizium Connector**
 > _Note: Use Docker to Restart the connector Service_

-Hurrah all Configration all Complete
+Hurrah, all Configration all Complete

 ---